sfragkoul/synth4bench/README.md

 <div align='justify'> Our framework focuses on addressing the challenge of variant calling, particularly for variants at low frequencies (≤10%).
 The main goal is to develop a reliable and consistent method for identifying genetic lesions, specifically in the context of cancer-associated genomic alterations.
 The absence of a ground truth, which refers to a reliable reference dataset with known variants, makes benchmarking and evaluating variant calling algorithms difficult.
 To overcome this challenge, the following steps are outlined in the framework:

-1. Data Generation: Synthetic genomics data is generated based on the TP53 gene using the NEAT simulator in order to create synthetic datasets that mimic real cancer genome data.
+1. Data Generation: Synthetic genomics data is generated based on the TP53 gene using the NEATv3.3 simulator in order to create synthetic datasets that mimic real cancer genome data.

 2. Defining Ground Truth: The "Ground Truth" is established by creating 10 individual datasets (each one of the same characteristics) containing Single Nucleotide Polymorphisms (SNPs) and Insertions/Deletions (INDELs).
 The genomic regions where variants accure with 100% Allele Frequency are chosen.
 The reason behind this choice is to avoid variants that are related to errors and products of noise.
 Then all these datasets are merged into one single file and the allele frequency is again measured at these genomic regions of interest.